MaciejTomczyk/Book-Tracker/readme.md

 The application requires mysql database working on a standard port to run.
 Either install a server on your machine or use the attached `docker-compose.yml` to setup a containerized version.

 ### Running the application
 Use `bootRun` task to start the application.
-By default the application will be available at port `8888`
+By default the application will be available on port `8888`

 ### Defaults